 In addition to programming patterns (Gateway API, Pub/Sub, Sidecars, etc) applied at the cloud level, you will encounter different concepts such as Infrastructure as a code, Serverless, and of course architectural concepts (N-Tier, Microservices, Loose coupling, etc).
-Personally, it gave me some deeper understanding of the principle of engineering approaches at a higher level and pumped up (a little) the architectural approaches.
+Personally, it gave me a deeper understanding of the principle of engineering approaches at a higher level and pumped up (a little) the architectural approaches.

 There are such clouds as GCP, AWS, and Azure.
 I think nobody will argue that there are no other options.
 For example, you decided to choose AWS, but all the clouds are designed in the same way, although they all have their specifics, and not all CSP services match one another.

 The process of integration and preparation of data migration from an on-prem solution to the cloud is complex and time-consuming.
 In addition to migrating massive volumes of existing data, companies will have to synchronize their data sources and platforms within a few weeks or months before migration is complete.